IIIF/cookbook-recipes/recipe/0346-multilingual-annotation-body/index.md

 ## Use Case

 You would like to make text annotations in multiple language translations on an image.
-Because the annotations are semantically equivalent, the expectation is that the user or client would choose the language to view the annotation.
+Because the annotations are semantically equivalent, the expectation is that the user or client would choose which translation to display for the annotation.

 ## Implementation Notes